pbsmartpostage/coding-standards/README.md

 ### Rule 6: Stay current
 Keep yourself up to date on new technologies.
 A good rule of thumb as to what you should know, is ```n+1``` libraries.
 There is always something newer, better and more simple.

+### Rule 7: Contribute
+The rules are not here to be written by one and followed by all, they are written by the team for the team.
+So contribute your ideas and best practices!
+See [How to Contribute](/contributing).

 ## Language Based Style Guides